davatorium/rofi/doc/theme3/specification.md

       The anchor position on the window.
     * fullscreen:     boolean
       Window is fullscreen.
+    * width:          distance
+        The width of the window.
     * x-offset:  distance
     * y-offset:  distance
         The offset of the window to the anchor point.